 - CV: This is particularly helpful with submissions from younger scholars.
 Having a background of your education can help guide us with where to submit your proposal for peer review, etc.

 - Manuscript or sample section: If your project is under way, it will be helpful for the reviewers to see what is already complete.
 If the book proposal is a revised version of a dissertation, please provide the completed dissertation.
 We may also request to see a sample section before providing a definitive answer in some cases.
 Also, the Critical Studies in the Hebrew Bible series does not accept prospectuses alone; the editors require complete manuscripts for evaluation.

-Please submit the prospectus and any supplementary material via email (PDF is the preferred format) to one of Eisenbrauns's two acquisitions editors:
+Please submit the prospectus and any supplementary material via email (PDF is the preferred format) to Eisenbrauns's acquisitions editor, Jim Eisenbraun firstname.lastname@example.org.

 What You Can Expect